Kavak Office

 The decision to use materials, both cladding and furnishings, aims to give the space simplicity and visual calm through the use of noble materials.
 Both the use of building materials and furnishings, together with the study of lighting (direct / indirect / natural light) and thermomechanical conditions generate a whole that achieves ideal comfort when it comes to conceiving a work space.

-/ Local and International
+/ Local & Global

 Iguanafix